 According to a Content Marketing Institute/Marketing Profs survey, marketers use an average of 13 different channels to promote their message to the market.
 Leading the way are social media content, case studies, blogs and e-newsletters.
 B2B marketers also use an average of three paid advertising channels.
 The top three are search engine marketing, print or other offline promotion, and traditional banner ads.
 It’s not just paid search engine ads anymore.

-The Industrial Marketing Trends Survey from IEEE Engineering360 shows that about 80 percent of industrial marketers are diversifying their mix, but the majority say they need to diversify more.
+The Industrial Marketing Trends Survey from Engineering360 shows that about 80 percent of industrial marketers are diversifying their mix, but the majority say they need to diversify more.
 If this describes your situation, you might want to work with media partners, agencies and other experts to help you determine the most effective mix for you.

 Trend #2: Digital Spend Will Continue to Grow